o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

 ## Troubleshooting
 ### Material Editor fails to launch
-Material Editor initializes a set of Gems that allow it to either function properly or discover material assets.
-The set of Gems includes all of the Gems enabled by the active project, except the standard O3DE Gems that are certainly not needed within the tool.
-This optimization helps reduce start times and system resource utilization.
+Material Editor initialize all of the O3DE Gems enabled by your game project to access the same rendering features and assets.
+To reduce start times and system resource utilization, Material Editor and the other Atom tools include registry setting files that forcibly disable several standard O3DE Gems that are not needed within the tool.

 If Material Editor fails to launch, then it may be because of dependency issues with Gems in the active project.
 Check `MaterialEditor.log` for any system entity or module initialization errors.
 If necessary, change or delete the custom registry settings from the Material Editor project registry folder.